PelionIoT/meta-mbl/docs/secure-boot.md

 *    U-Boot to verify the Linux kernel, device tree and normal world boot script using Verified Boot, as used in Chrome OS.
 *    The TEE must be initialized early on in the boot sequence to reduce the probability of its integrity being compromised.
 *    Boot time verification can be limited to verifying all steps up to and including the Linux Kernel.
-*    dm-verity (REF1) should be used to check the integrity of the read-only root FS.
 *    A flow for device firmware development must be provided.
 *    Development images should only be allowed to run on development devices.
 *    It must not be possible to run a development image on a production device.